-Any concerns in relation to the mental health of our children and young people should be raised with the DSL and the academy's Senior Mental Health Lead without delay to ensure children and young people can access the right support at the right time.
+Any concerns in relation to the mental health of our children and young people should be raised with the DSL without delay to ensure children and young people can access the right support at the right time.

 6.3 All staff must know what the different signs of abuse are and be alert to those signs.